-This Apple & Blueberry Bake was one of those unplanned spur of the moment bakes, they’re the best!
+This Apple and Blueberry Bake was originally one of those unplanned spur of the moment bakes, they’re the best!
 No pressure or expectations just have and go and see what happens.

 I had some eating apples that were getting old, this doesn’t happen often in our house, my two get through between 14-24 apples a week!
 I also had some blueberries that were soon to be past their best and I thought ‘what the heck, they’ll make a good bake’!
 Fruit does wonders for GF baking, the moisture in the fruit increases and retains the moisture in the bake, in fact veggies do too which is why chocolate courgette cake is so yummy!
 Plus a splash of blueberry colour is always a welcome sight in baking.

 As for what apples can be used?
 I recommend using eating apples as I have mentioned above.
 The reason for this is simply that you want to decorate your Apple and Blueberry Bake with slices of apple.
 Using a cooking apple could lead to the apple breaking up in the preparation stages.

 While I think of it, stay clear of apples that have a fluffy texture, this would normally be a red apple.
 Again, this type of apple wouldn’t always slice well and stay in perfect little slices.
 That said, I’m not here to make your life complicated.
 Far from it, my recipes always try to be as simple as possible so if you want to dice your apple, any apple then do this and simply scatter the diced apple over the poured cake batter.
 You will still end up with a delicious and beautifully presentable tray bake as an end result.